Find Exotic Edible Plants for Your Garden

 Maskinongé, Quebec

-Nice selection of citrus trees and figs. As the name suggests, they specialize in nuts.
-Also other fruit (I’ve ordered plums and damsons here and was pleased with the quality of the plants.)
+They carry a nice selection of citrus trees and figs. As the name suggests, they specialize in nuts and also other fruit (I’ve ordered plums and damsons here and was pleased with the quality of the plants.)

 Phoenix Perennials